mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 The idea here is that we will use something called a 'fixed point' of a functor to encode recursive behavior inside `a` somehow.
-Before we get to that, let's prove our type is indeed a functor.
-To do that we have to implement `fmap` that abides by the functor laws.
+Before we get to that, let us prove our type is, indeed, a functor.
+To do that, we have to implement `fmap` that abides by the functor laws.
 I propose the following fmap